The State of Gun Violence in Charlottesville & Albemarle

 The code and (most of the) data are available at our GitHub repository.
 We encourage anyone interested to review these analyses or extend them by contributing their own data-driven insights.

-Because the data below is drawn from various sources – news outlets, the Virginia Department of Health, and local and national law enforcement agencies – we provide a glossary to clarify terminology.
+Because the data below is drawn from various sources – news outlets, the Virginia Department of Health, the US Census Bureau, and local and national law enforcement agencies – we provide a glossary to clarify terminology.

 Please refer to the Terminology section of the Appendix for more information and a list of definitions.